apache/pekko-http/docs/src/main/paradox/compatibility-guidelines.md

 ## Binary Compatibility Rules

-Apache Pekko HTTP follows the same binary compatibility rules as Akka itself.
+Apache Pekko HTTP follows the same binary compatibility rules as Apache Pekko itself.
 In short it means that the versioning scheme should be read as `major.minor.patch`, wherein all versions with the same `major` version are backwards binary-compatible, with the exception of `@ApiMayChange`, `@InternalApi` or `@DoNotInherit` marked APIs